-Europe’s economy shrinks in first quarter as US rolls ahead
+Europe economy slides back into recession as US rolls ahead

 The second straight quarter of falling output in Europe, following contraction in the fourth quarter of 2021, confirms Europe’s double-dip pandemic recession after a rebound in growth in the third quarter.
 Two quarters of falling output is one definition of a recession.

-Germany, the continent’s largest economy, shrank by a larger than expected 1.7% as the manufacturing sector was hit by disruption of parts supplies on top of the hit to services and travel from pandemic-related restrictions on activity.
+France showed unexpected growth of 0.4% compared to the quarter before, while the main negative surprise came in Germany, the continent’s largest economy, where activity shrank by a larger than expected 1.7% as the manufacturing sector was hit by disruption of parts supplies on top of the hit to services and travel from pandemic-related restrictions on activity.

 Economists said they expected an upturn in the coming weeks as vaccinations accelerate.